-The City Council approved the 2018 Sidewalk Prioritization Plan on June 4, 2018.
-The Plan identified a continuous, citywide sidewalk network and prioritizes the construction of sidewalk segments throughout the City.

-At the November 2018 general election, Shoreline voters approved the issuance of bonds supported by Transportation Benefit District 0.2% Sales Tax collected over a 20-year period.
-The ballot measure identified 12 initial projects to be completed, based on the Sidewalk Prioritization Plan and specific opportunities to combine with other capital projects and funding.
-If there should be additional funds from this source after completion of the 12 projects listed, additional projects will be selected from the 2018 Sidewalk Prioritization Plan.

-The 12 initial projects are listed below with estimated year of completion (this could change based on unforeseen opportunities):
+The City Council approved the 2018 Sidewalk Prioritization Plan on June 4, 2018 which created the groundwork for a ballot measure in the November 2018 general election.
+The ballot measure, Proposition 1, was approved by voters to fund new sidewalk construction.
+The New Sidewalk Program will be funded through the issuance of bonds supported by Transportation Benefit District 0.2% Sales Tax collected over a 20-year period.
+The ballot measure identified 12 specific projects to be completed under this program.
+These projects are listed below with estimated year of completion (this could change based on unforeseen opportunities):